Diamagnetic/ai-tax-return/README.md

 While this is a prototype and not production-ready, the following concerns are acknowledged:

-- **No sensitive user input (PII) is collected** at this stage (e.g., name, SSN, address)
-- Files are processed temporarily and are not stored permanently
-- For LLM extraction, redaction strategies are needed to mask PII before sending data to external APIs
-  - In my prototype, the backend server itself does not collect any PII
-- A production version would require secure additional file handling, input validation, encryption, and audit logging
+- The frontend now collects personal information (name, SSN, address, state, ZIP, filing status) with client-side validation.
+- PII and files are sent over HTTPS to the backend for on-the-fly processing.
+Temporary files are created during extraction and form generation.
+- This prototype does not include production controls such as long-term encrypted storage, audited access controls, key management, or data retention policies.
+- A production system should implement: encryption in transit and at rest, limited retention with secure deletion, secret management, audit logs, PII redaction prior to LLM calls, and comprehensive compliance reviews.

 ---